Will my DACA application be denied by USCIS if I was convicted of a crime in the past?

 Will USCIS conduct a background check when reviewing my request for Consideration of Deferred Action for Childhood Arrivals (DACA)?

 Yes.
 You must undergo biographic and biometric background checks for employer before USCIS will exercise prosecutorial discretion under the Consideration of Deferred Action for Childhood Arrivals process.
 BPSS clearance is a legal requirement, it is important you are compliant.
 Effective Vetting Solution For UK Employers has the experience and staff to provide BPSS security clearance for your staff that fast and accurate.
 If you have been convicted of any felony, a significant misdemeanor offense, three or more misdemeanor offenses not occurring on the same date and not arising out of the same act, omission, or scheme of misconduct, or otherwise pose a threat to national security or public safety, you will not be considered for Deferred Action for Childhood Arrivals except in exceptional circumstances.
 Long Beach Criminal defense lawyer may provide you with legal advice in such cases.

 If I have been convicted of a misdemeanor, can I still qualify for Deferred Action?

 An applicant can still qualify for Consideration of Deferred Action for Childhood Arrivals only if you were not convicted of a “significant misdemeanor” or of three or more misdemeanors, non-concurrently.
+If you were assaulted throughout the process by ICE, test your case with a criminal defense lawyer.
 If you have questions regarding your eligibility for DACA, contact our Los Angeles immigration attorney now for a FREE consultation.

 What is a “significant misdemeanor” for the purposes of the USCIS DACA application?